-This monthly update contains important and useful information to help support your rebuild and connect you with helpful resources.
+This update contains important and useful information to help support your rebuild and connect you with helpful resources.

 Once we get your referral form, any current case notes for your property will be updated and you will be referred to the Rebuild Support team.